Stratio/sparta/doc/src/site/sphinx/outputs.rst

 These parameters can be completed in the policy file:

 * multiplexer:
-   If you want to multiplex all possible combinations that occur within a rollup,so that the outputs are saved multiple "tables".
+   If you want to multiplex all possible combinations that occur within a cube,so that the outputs are saved multiple "tables".
    With this parameter the possibility of multi cubes and the possibility of generating it implements a data aggregation lake.